My Story

 Fortunately, he was still in the business of helping people get healthy.
 Seventy years old, and still motivated by his desire to help others.
 I realized that my passion to help other people improve their lives may have started as a result of his desire to help me.
 Now, that passion was burning once again.

 I was tired of the mentality of working for other people and the idea that working for 40 years is a way of life.
-Therefore, when my old business partner asked me to move 4 hours away and house sit for him and his wife I accepted.
+Therefore, when my old business partner asked me to move 4 hours away and house-sit for him and his wife I accepted.

-In 2017, I quit my job, packed up all my belongings, put them on a UHaul, and moved them into their new house.
+In 2017, I quit my job, packed up all my belongings, put them in a UHaul, and moved them into their new house.
 Even though the majority of my stuff was still packed in boxes and stored in the basement, I was able to unpack some of it and settle into a bedroom of my own.
 It sure was nice to stop living out of a suitcase!

 As time went on, I was headhunted by some business owners about an hour from where I was living.
 They liked my mentality and initiative and wanted me to run one of their businesses.
 After a lot of thought, in the Spring of 2018, I packed up everything and moved into my own apartment.
 They promised to help me promote my books and even help find me a recording location so I could start working on Social Media Ministries.